 In sum, the reverse outline is an effective strategy because it can create an objective distance between you and your text.
 Reverse outlining gives us a way into a text that might otherwise resist our editorial efforts.
 We often find our early drafts disconcerting: we know they are flawed but changing them can still seem risky.
 A reverse outline can give us purpose and direction as we undertake the valuable project of restructuring our written work.

 This post describes the first of five key strategies for strong academic writing; I have chosen these five simply because they are the ones that I most frequently turn to in my work with students.
-In the four other posts, I discuss paragraphs; transitions; verbs; and subjects.
+In the four other posts, I discuss paragraphs, transitions, sentences, and metadiscourse.

 For more on using reverse outlines, you can consult these other posts: